Chinese Company Makes You Look Like Ivanka Trump

 Ivanka Lookalikes

 A Chinese cosmetic surgery company is offering an opportunity to look just like Ivanka Trump.
-The firm’s name Foshan Yiwanka Medical Management basically took her name and translated it to suit their interests.
+The firm’s name, Foshan Yiwanka Medical Management, basically took her name and translated it to suit their interests.
 The surgery firm offers liposuction, eye and nose surgery as well as breast enlargement.
-According to their human resource manager who was interviewed by the Washington Post young women in China enjoy changing their looks and like to copy certain elements of film stars such as their noses, eyes, and lips.
-He added that young women in China would want to have Ivanka’s big eyes, her nose and lips as well as her, ‘flawless figure.’
+According to their human resource manager, who was interviewed by the Washington Post, young women in China enjoy changing their looks and like to copy certain elements of film stars such as their noses, eyes, and lips.
+He added that young women in China would want to have Ivanka’s big eyes, her nose, and lips as well as her “flawless figure.”

 “Her facial features, disposition and appearance are perfect, no matter whether they are judged by the beauty standards of the East or the West.”

-A plastic Surgeon from Beverly Hills, Dr. Marc Mani weighed in on the matter with PEOPLE and said that the Chinese embrace plastic surgery and they have asked him to make them look like celebrities.
+A plastic surgeon from Beverly Hills, Dr. Marc Mani, weighed in on the matter with People and said that the Chinese embrace plastic surgery and they have asked him to make them look like celebrities.
 He said that Ivanka Trump’s face was appealing to the Chinese aesthetic because it’s what they like.
-The Chinese like large eyes as well as a heart shaped face that has a small feminine chin and a small nose with strong bridge therefore Ivanka’s face works perfectly for what it is they truly have interest in.
+The Chinese like large eyes as well as a heart-shaped face that has a small feminine chin and a small nose with a strong bridge, therefore Ivanka’s face works perfectly for what it is they truly have an interest in.
 Her face is their ideal but he said that he hesitates to do any surgery that would greatly change a person’s facial features.
-He said that unless his client’s face is close to what it is they would like to look like he and simply want a change then he would do it.
+He said that unless his client’s face is close to what it is they would like to look like and simply want a change, then he would do it.

 He would not do a whole transformation and believes that that would be a denial of the soul and very sad.
 He claimed that there are some individuals in China who would undergo a complete face transplant just to look like someone else.
-Predominantly the clients that he has had so far are just seeking a youth like aesthetic as well as beauty.
+Predominantly, the clients that he has had so far are just seeking a youth-like aesthetic as well as beauty.

 From my ❤ to yours, happy Valentine's Day! #HappyValentinesDay